 You will be paid by electronic funds transfer to your nominated bank account within two weeks of election day.

-Your payslip will be available through your online portal.
+Your payslip will be available through your Self Service Portal.

 You can access payment summary information from the Australian Tax Office (ATO) via a myGov account.
 Temporary election staff who do not have a myGov account will be required to create one.

 Payment summary information is known as an Income Statement in ATO Online Services.
 For more information refer to Information for employees provided by the ATO or call 13 28 61.

 Yes, for some people.
 Temporary staff are eligible for superannuation once their earnings reach $450.00 within a calendar month.
 The ECQ will pay employer superannuation contributions equivalent to the Superannuation Guarantee Contribution rate (currently 9.5% of the employee’s ordinary time earnings).